kare22/UT_BIG_DATA_project/project4/README.md

 Students: Marielle Lepson, Karel Paan, Andre Ahuna, Aksel Õim

-# Project 3: Analysing Flight Interconnected Data
+# Project 4: Airline Delay and Cancellation Prediction with Spark ML

 ## Data
-The 2009.csv data file contains information of U.S. domestic airline flights in 2009.
+The 2009.csv and 2010.csv data file contains information of U.S. domestic airline flights in 2009.
 Each row represents a single flight and it includes information such as flight date, airline, flight number, origin and destination airports, scheduled and actual times, delays, cancellation and etc.